gijosso/smart-session-planner/README.md

    UX could be improved, no smooth animations nor transitions, Reanimated isn't used at all really.
    - Main pages are ScrollViews, should move away from it when layout or features change
-   - Transparent StatusBar and minimnal SafeArea padding because I love this esthetic
+   - Transparent StatusBar and minimal SafeArea padding because I love this aesthetic

 2. **Forms**